TJetka/StochDecomp/README.md

 > Jetka, Tomasz, et al. "StochDecomp—Matlab package for noise decomposition in stochastic biochemical systems."
 Bioinformatics 30.1 (2014): 137-138.

+Please refer to the supplementary information of the paper for assistance.

 ##
+2014.
 The package is freely available under GNU Licence.
-2014.